Timeline of the Syrian civil war (August–December 2015): 24 September

 More than 2 months after the siege began, the UN announced that an agreement between the warring parties had finally been reached after repeated mediation efforts.
 Per the agreement, the remaining entrenched rebels were able to withdraw from Syrian government besieged Al-Zabadani and lease control of the town to the Syrian government while surrendering all weapons, save for light handguns, and withdrawing to the Idlib Province.
 Conversely, civilians (approximately 10,000 people) still remaining inside the rebel-besieged Shi'ite villages of Al-Fu'ah and Kafriya are to be evacuated.
 Evacuation of wounded from both sides was expected to begin as early as 25 September.
 An additional stipulation denotes the release of 500 rebel captives from Syrian government-held prisons.
 The agreement would be overseen by the United Nations office in Damascus.
 However, SOHR reported on 26 September that a rebel fighter had been killed in a firefight with the NDF near the villages of Al-Fou’aa and Kafraya.

 Two days later the first bus transport evacuating the rebel combatants to Idlib began leaving Al-Zabadani.

-The ceasefire was still in effect despite of a couple of violations on 27 September.
+The ceasefire was still in effect despite a couple of violations on 27 September.

 26 September

-The U.S military admitted that US-trained Syrian rebels has handed over their vehicles and ammunition to fighters linked to al-Qaeda, apparently to gain safe passage.
+The U.S. military admitted that US-trained Syrian rebels has handed over their vehicles and ammunition to fighters linked to al-Qaeda, apparently to gain safe passage.